cyberus-technology/s3-nix-channel/README.md

 ### Authentication

-If authentication is required, `tarball-serve` can be started with `--jwt-pem public.pem`, where `public.pem` is a RSA public key.
+If authentication is required, `s3-nix-channel` can be started with `--jwt-pem public.pem`, where `public.pem` is a RSA public key.
 We currently support the `RS256` algorithm.